onyxjs/base/packages/docs/matchers/matchers/to-have-length.md

 > Signature: `toHaveLength (a: any, b: number): boolean`

-`toHaveLength` matcher checks that an object has a length property and is a certain numeric value.
+`toHaveLength` matcher checks that an object has a length property and it equals a certain numeric value.

 ### Example